Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Practical Extended Broadcast Channels

 It is rather straightforward to use PBB as a broadcast channel by simply posting a broadcast message into the PBB.
 The authenticity can be established with standard digital signatures in the PKI model.

 {\bf Data Dispersal Network.} A data dispersal network (DDN) provides a platform where one can provision a data block for others who may need it.
-Comparing with standard multicast which is also for data dissemination, DDN saves communication cost when there are multiple nodes providing the same datablock.
-Assuming there are $m$ receivers out of $n$ potential receivers, and there are $k$ data provider for a datablock of $\ell$ bits.
-Through multicast, every sender needs to send their data to every potential receiver, incuring the communication cost of $k\cdot \mathcal{M}(\ell) = O(kn\ell)$.
-In contrast, through DDN, each receiver receives exactly one copy of data, incurring totoal communication cost of $O(m\ell)$ which is smaller than $\mathcal{M}(\ell)$.
+Compared with standard multicast, which is also for data dissemination, DDN saves communication costs when there are multiple nodes providing the same data block.
+Assuming there are $m$ receivers out of $n$ potential receivers, and there are $k$ data providers for a data block of $\ell$ bits.
+Through multicast, every sender needs to send their data to every potential receiver, incurring the communication cost of $k\cdot \mathcal{M}(\ell) = O(kn\ell)$.
+In contrast, through DDN, each receiver receives exactly one copy of data, incurring a total communication cost of $O(m\ell)$, which is smaller than $\mathcal{M}(\ell)$.

 In principle, we can either use an erasure-code-based information dispersal protocol \cite{ReedS1960} or practical infrastures like IPFS \cite{TrautweinRTCSSG22} to instantiate a DDN.
-In this work, we focus on the IPFS-based instantiation as it comes easier to implement (given IPFS already exists) and model it with the following two queries which might be specific to the instantiation. \begin{itemize} \item \textsf{register:} on receiving a node ID $\textsf{nid}$ and a block ID $\textsf{bid}$ (which is the hash value of the data), it checks whether $\textsf{bid}$ has been registered.
+In this work, we focus on the IPFS-based instantiation as it becomes easier to implement (given IPFS already exists) and model it with the following two queries, which might be specific to the instantiation. \begin{itemize} \item \textsf{register:} on receiving a node ID $\textsf{nid}$ and a block ID $\textsf{bid}$ (which is the hash value of the data), it checks whether $\textsf{bid}$ has been registered.
 If not, add a new entry $(\textsf{bid}, \textsf{nid})$; otherwise, it appends $\textsf{nid}$ to the existing entry with $\textsf{bid}$. \item \textsf{retrieve:} on receiving a block ID $\textsf{bid}$, it returns the associated datablock $v$, by orchestrating the data flow from candidate providers. \end{itemize}

 We assume as long as there is an honest data provider who has registered $\textsf{bid}$ and remains active, everyone can retrieve the data block with $\textsf{bid}$.
 We denote the cost of registering for $s$ data blocks as $\mathcal{R}(s)$.